 3. Take advantage of the light!

-It’s usually better to use daylight, and avoid using too much the flash.
+It’s usually better to use daylight and avoid using too much the flash.
 And while around midday the sunlight might be too strong, the morning and the afternoon are usually the best moments for taking pictures.
-When photographing someone, most of the times you’ll try to have the sunlight in his face, but you can also get nice effects when the light comes from behind.
-For instance in this picture you have the background exposed, and no light coming directly to the persons, so you only see their siluete, getting a very nice picture.
+When photographing someone, most of the time you’ll try to have the sunlight in his face, but you can also get nice effects when the light comes from behind.
+For instance in this picture below you have the background exposed, and no light coming directly to the persons, so you only see their silhouette, getting a very nice picture.
 So, the best advice is to look at the scene “live”, and according to the light you have, decide how to take the picture.